TongLing/tongling.github.io/_posts/2022-10-02-Fragility.md

 Furthermore, I believe that the more convenient the payment, the more complex and vulnerable the technology must be.
 Technology has encapsulated the complexity that was supposed to be on everyone's shoulders (carrying and keeping physical currency on their own).
 There must be no technical glitches when everyone abandons paper money in favor of digital payments.
-In the event of a major power outage, for example, we can't even buy necessities, so we can only rely on the other party to accept the white paper.
+In the event of a major power outage, for example, we can't even buy anything, so we can only rely on the other party to accept the check.
+But the question is: is that really possible?